dmedri/roaster/README.md

 #### Build: virtual environments

-A first-time feature -- already available in the Python world -- was the concept of _virtual environment_.
-Our attempt is to mimic some nice ideas for modern scenarios (eg. containers, VMs).
-The acronym RVE stands for _R Virtual Environment_.
+A killer feature -- a concept already available in the Python world -- are the support for _virtual environments_.
+Our attempt is to mimic some nice ideas looking at modern scenarios (eg. containers, VMs).
+RVE means _R Virtual Environment_.

 ```bash
 $ ./roaster --build-virtualenv